bbauska/HTML5-Basics/README.md

 </html>
 ```

-*Note: Using the application caching feature described here is at this point highly discouraged; it's in the process of being removed from the Web platform.
-Use **Service Workers** instead.
-In fact as of Firefox 44, when AppCache is used to provide offline support for a page a warning message is now displayed in the console advising developers to use Service workers instead (bug 1204581).*
+<i>Note: Using the application caching feature described here is at this point highly
+discouraged; it's in the process of being removed from the Web platform.
+Use **Service Workers**
+instead.
+In fact as of Firefox 44, when AppCache is used to provide offline support for a
+page a warning message is now displayed in the console advising developers to use Service
+workers instead (bug 1204581).</i>

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>
 </div>

 <h3>Q. What is the purpose of cache busting and how can you achieve it?</h3>